 To quantify deviations from mean-field predictions, we introduce pairwise correlation functions $F_{II}^{(1)}\!(t)$ and $F_{SI}^{(1)}\!(t)$, which measure the actual fractions of infected-infected and susceptible-infected pairs, compared to their mean-field values.
 More generally, for any network distance $r$, these are defined as

-where $x_{II}^{(r)}(t)$ and $x_{SI}^{(r)}(t)$ denote the fractions of infected-infected and susceptible-infected pairs at \textit{distance} $r$, respectively.
-The parameter $r$ can refer to either Euclidean distance or shortest path length, but does not explicitly enter the system dynamics, as demonstrated in the following section.
-The normalization by mean-field edge densities, which assume statistical independence, ensures that $F_{II}^{(r)}$ and $F_{SI}^{(r)}$ quantify the degree of spatial correlation between node states at distance $r$ on the network.
+where $x_{II}^{(r)}(t)$ and $x_{SI}^{(r)}(t)$ denote the fractions of infected-infected and susceptible-infected pairs at a \textit{distance} $r$ from one another, respectively.
+The parameter $r$ can refer either to Euclidean distance or shortest path length on the network, but does not explicitly enter the system dynamics, as demonstrated in the following section.
+The normalization by mean-field edge densities, which assume statistical independence (i.e., that the infection status of one node does not influence the probability of another being infected), ensures that $F_{II}^{(r)}$ and $F_{SI}^{(r)}$ quantify the degree of spatial correlation between node states at distance $r$ on the network.

-Treating $x_{SI}$ and $x_{II}$ as edge probabilities, it follows that $x_{II}^{(r)} + x_{SI}^{(r)} = x_I^{(r)}= x_I$.
-This is since $x_I^{(r)}$ is the marginal probability of a node at distance $r$ from the reference node (regardless of its status) to be infected, and according to the mean-field assumption is equal to the fraction of infected individuals across the whole network.
-Therefore, the correlation functions are related as
+Treating $x_{SI}$ and $x_{II}$ as edge probabilities, one has $x_{II}^{(r)} + x_{SI}^{(r)} = x_I^{(r)}= x_I$.
+This is since $x_I^{(r)}$ is the marginal probability of a node at distance $r$ from the reference node (regardless of its infection status) to be infected and, according to the mean-field assumption, is equal to the fraction of infected individuals across the whole network.
+Hence, the correlation functions are related as